OpenModHub/AutoQCLPower/README.md

 2. Use the attenuator with the SNOM power meter

 If you want to use the automatic power settings you have to connect to the neaSNOM server machine.
-When you are connected you can see the power readings and use the automatic power adjustement.
+When you are connected you can see the power readings and use the automatic power adjustment.
 ## ⚠️Warning⚠️

-1. Pay attention to setup the initial cross-polarized rotation configuration and block the laser before large-range wavelength tuning as the power can increase sharply.
+1. Pay attention to setting up the initial cross-polarized rotation configuration and block the laser before large-range wavelength tuning as the power can increase sharply.
 2. Make sure to change:
    - **path_to_dll**, **fingerprint**, **host** variables in **connect_to_neasnom** function
+3. Check the requirements file for the module versions
+4. The software was tested with:
+   - neaSCAN 2.2.10875
+   - neaServer 2.1.11062.0
+   - Python 3.9.10 64 bit

 ### License